 production The top node is the stack environment node.

-docker The second level is the application type to apply the settings to.
+rails The second level is the application type to apply the settings to.

 configuration As part of the application type, set configuration variables.

 nginx This node allows you to set configurations for your Nginx server.